cosmos/cosmos-sdk/PENDING.md

 ### SDK

-* \#3750 Track outstanding rewards per-validator instead of globally, and fix the main simulation issue, which was that slashes of re-delegations to a validator were not correctly accounted for in fee distribution when the redelegation in question had itself been slashed (from a fault committed by a different validator) in the same BeginBlock
 * \#3753 Remove no-longer-used governance penalty parameter
 * \#3679 Consistent operators across Coins, DecCoins, Int, Dec
           replaced: Minus->Sub Plus->Add Div->Quo